OUR SCREENING

 NEWBORNS AND INFANTS

-recommend routine blood work in clinically healthy newborns and young infants (<1 year old).
+We do not recommend routine blood work in clinically healthy newborns and young infants (<1 year old).
 A reasonable approach is to screen the parents first and offer screening for their infants only if the parents test positive for potentially vertically transmissible diseases (HIV, hepatitis, syphilis, α/β thalassemia or sickle cell carriers).

 A newborn metabolic screening can be considered in newborns or young infants born in a country where this is not routinely done after birth